kushaldas/pym/docs/functions.rst

 In the above example we have written *b = -99* in the function parameter list.
 That means if no value for *b* is given then b's value is *-99*.
 This is a very simple example of default arguments.
-You can test the code by
+You can test the code by:

 ::